jjgrainger/PostTypes/docs/posttypes/Add-taxonomies.md

 // Add the genre taxonomy to the book post type
 $books->taxonomy('genre');

+// Add the cefault category taxonomy
+$books->taxonomy('category');

 // Register the post type to WordPress
 $books->register();
 ```
-See the [documentation](#) on creating a new Taxonomy.
+This method only attaches the taxonomy to the PostType, to _create_ a taxonomy see the [documentation](/taxonomies) on creating a new Taxonomy.

 Taxonomies and PostTypes can be created in any order.